krathalan/apparmor-profiles/README.md

 - [vdirsyncer ⚠️](#vdirsyncer)
 - [waybar ⚠️](#waybar)
 - wl-copy-paste
+- wlsunset
 - wob
 - xclip
 - [xob ⚠️](#xob)
 - [youtube-dl ⚠️](#youtube-dl)

+### chromium
+This profile has been tested with the `ungoogled-chromium` AUR package ONLY, on both Xorg and Sway (with `--enable-features=UseOzonePlatform --ozone-platform=wayland`).

+The only directory in the home directory that chromium is allowed to access is `~/{D,d}ownloads/`.
+You won't be able to, for example, upload things to the web from your Documents directory.
+You'll need to copy the file to your downloads directory first.

 ### code
 You will need to add local changes to edit files that are not: